 The sun is shining bright.
 The birds are singing.
 You feel top of your game as you prepare for the day ahead.
 You’re full of hope and positive expectations.
 Until you turn on the news.

 You freeze as you scan the flurry of headlines and watch stoic reporters rapidly delivering news on the latest political scandal, natural disaster, disease outbreak, or increased crime in your area.
 Your heart sinks, your stomach knots, and you feel angst begin to rear its ugly head.
-All the joy that you experienced earlier rapidly dissipates as you weather the maelstrom of the news.
+All the joy that you experienced earlier dissipates as you weather the maelstrom of news.